 With this melding of its rich past and exciting future, it should come as no surprise that the city punches way above its weight in the monument and landmark department.
 On track to becoming the wealthiest place in the world by 2020, new landmarks in Macau keep on popping up each year.

 Macau’s monuments and buildings are up there with some of the best landmarks in China.
 So go ahead and see tick these fantastic places off your bucket list.
+With so many new and impressive monuments, now is the best time to visit Macau.

 - 18 Macau Landmarks For Your Bucket List